the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 ***Earlier-phase***
 *If possible, create a subcommittee dedicated for designing the website and maintaining online communication*

-- Take accessibility aspects into account (font size, color, background)
+- Take accessibility aspects into account (font size, colour, background)
 - State everything clearly and in simple words
 - Provide contact details of people with clearly stated roles and responsibilities
 - Grant edit rights to more than one member in the committee (or subcommittee) across different time zones